Xander1233/6502-Emulator/README.md

  - **LDY** - Load memory into y registry
  - **JSR** - Jump to a subroutine

-Im working on more functions
+I'm working on more functions